Research

 I discussed this work in a recent Michigan Minds podcast.

-New book, with Mary Blair-Loy: Misconceiving Merit: Paradoxes of Excellence and Devotion in Academic Science and Engineering, published in 2022.
+Book, with Mary Blair-Loy: Misconceiving Merit: Paradoxes of Excellence and Devotion in Academic Science and Engineering, published in 2022.

 Ongoing Research Efforts